-DELIVERING A NEW NORTHERN GATEWAY
+DELİVERİNG A NEW NORTHERN GATEWAY

-4.1 Mains of Cowie offers the opportunity to establish a new Northern Gateway to the town.
-The new grade separated junction, located approximately 200m north of the Site, connects the Site with the A90 (AWPR) and will undoubtedly bring both development pressure and significant opportunities.

-4.2 In a physical sense, Mains of Cowie can support this by providing a high quality development in the form of a superstore, homes, landscaping and community uses.
+- 4.1 Mains of Cowie offers the opportunity to establish a new Northern Gateway to the town.
+The new grade separated junction, located approximately 200m north of the Site, connects the Site with the A90 (AWPR) and will undoubtedly bring both development pressure and significant opportunities. - 4.2 In a physical sense, Mains of Cowie can support this by providing a high quality development in the form of homes, a school, landscaping and community uses.